toivjon/uwp-xbox-controllers/README.md

 # uwp-xbox-controllers
-A simple tryout about how Xbox One controllers can be used in a Universal Windows Platform (UWP) application.
+A simple test about how Xbox One controllers can be used in a Universal Windows Platform (UWP) application.

 ## Controller Readings
 Controller contains following kind of buttons and sticks which can be read with the UWP Gamepad API.